Reading by Third (RB3) Early Literacy Initiative

 During the summer of 2017, Trident United Way partnered with the four area school districts: Charleston County, Berkeley County, Dorchester 2, and Dorchester 4 and aligned implementation of the University of Florida Lastinger Literacy Initiative (UFLI), in order to collectively improve literacy outcomes for struggling readers.
 A pilot group of local teachers from these four districts, who worked with PK4-2nd grade students, participated in the initial training and continuous coaching sessions with the Lastinger Center throughout the project.

-The significance in targeting literacy intervention to students PreK-2nd grade was due to data revealing the necessity of reading by third grade as a significant milestone for children, due to the fact that up third grade a child works to develop reading skills.
+The significance in targeting literacy intervention to students PreK-2nd grade was due to data revealing the necessity of reading by third grade as a significant milestone for children, due to the fact that up to third grade a child works to develop reading skills.
 However, from third grade on children use their reading skills to go on to learn other subjects.
 The inability to read at grade level from third grade and beyond can inhibit a child’s success in all subjects such as math, science, social studies and related arts.
 This in turn affects graduation rates, workforce development and the economic development of the Tri-County area.

 University of Florida Lastinger Center Literacy Institute (UFLI method)